wiggywombathead/proteus/documentation/notes.md

-The last thing to do is to resume execution of the new process, by loading the saved link register into the program counter. `lr` is caller-save, meaning an existing process will overwrite whater we put there when it is time t return from the exception - a new process jumps straight into execution without returning from an exception (as it technically never experienced one).
+The last thing to do is to resume execution of the new process, by loading the saved link register into the program counter. `lr` is caller-save, meaning an existing process will overwrite whatever we put there when it is time t return from the exception - a new process jumps straight into execution without returning from an exception (as it technically never experienced one).
 The new process does not have anywhere to return to, so when it exits it will use `lr`